 - Email: G.A.McHugh@leeds.ac.uk

 - Website: Researcher ID | Twitter | Googlescholar | ORCID

 I joined the University of Leeds in April 2015 as Chair in Applied Health Research.
-I am the Faculty of Medicine & Health (FMH) UoA 3 Lead for REF 2021.
+I was the Faculty of Medicine & Health (FMH) UoA 3 Lead for REF 2021.
 Previously I was the FMH lead for Post-Doctoral Career Development (July 2015-2018) and established the FMH Post-Doctoral Academy to support post-docs with their career development.
 My background is in community nursing and I worked as a Health Visitor for several years before moving into research.
 I am a health services researcher and my research focus has been in primary and community care.